Adhémar Barré de Saint-Venant

 His mother was Marie-Thérèse Josèphe Laborie (born Saint-Domingue, 1769).
 His father was Jean Barré de Saint-Venant, (1737–1810), a colonial officer of the Isle of Saint-Domingue (later Haiti).
 Barré de Saint-Venant would follow in his father's footsteps in science, entering the École Polytechnique, in 1813 at sixteen years old, and studying under Gay-Lussac.
-Graduating in 1816 he worked for the next 27 years as an engineer, initially his passion for chemistry led him a post as a élève-commissaire (student commissioner) for the Service des Poudres et Salpêtres (Powders and Saltpeter Service) and then as a civil engineer at the Corps des Ponts et Chaussées.
+Graduating in 1816 he worked for the next 27 years as an engineer, initially his passion for chemistry led him to a post as a élève-commissaire (candidate commissioner) for the Service des Poudres et Salpêtres (Powders and Saltpeter Service) and then as a civil engineer for the Corps des Ponts et Chaussées.
 He married in 1837, Rohaut Fleury from Paris.
-Following a disagreement on an issue of road with the Municipal Administration of Paris, he was suddenly retired as "Chief Engineer, second class", on 1 April 1848.
-In 1850 Saint-Venant won a contest to be appointed the chair of Agricultural Engineering at the Agronomic Institute of Versailles, a post he occupied two years.
+Following a disagreement on the issue of a certain road with the Municipal Administration of Paris, he was suddenly retired as "Chief Engineer, second class", on 1 April 1848.
+In 1850 Saint-Venant won a contest to be appointed the chair of Agricultural Engineering at the Agronomic Institute of Versailles, a post he occupied for two years.

 He went on to teach mathematics at the École des Ponts et Chaussées (National school of Civil Engineering) where he succeeded Coriolis.

 In 1868, at 71 years old, he was elected to succeed Poncelet in the mechanics section of the Académie des Sciences, and continued research work for a further 18 years.
 He died in January 1886 at Saint-Ouen, Loir-et-Cher.
 Sources differ on his date of death: gives 6 January whereas 22 January.
 In 1869 he was given the title 'Count' (comte) by Pope Pius IX.